Physics today agrees that quantum waves aren’t observable:

-Nature’s firewall separates us from quantum reality because any attempt to observe a quantum wave collapses it to a physical event, which raises the problem that quantum science is based on what cannot be directly observed.
-This issue was raised last century and this century is no different:
+Nature’s firewall separates us from quantum reality, as any attempt to observe a quantum wave collapses it to a physical event.
+That quantum theory is based on what can’t be directly observed raises the question “Is it really science?”

-2. Science is only about what we can physically observe,
+2. Physical reality is only what we can physically observe.

-History supports this conclusion, as logical positivism has failed every discipline that has tried it, e.g. behaviorism tried to reduce psychology to physical acts until Chomsky showed this was impossible for language.
-In computing, positivism would reduce everything to hardware and ignore software, human-computer-interaction and the social causes behind systems like Twitter.
-In many ways, physics is the last bastion of positivism, the idea that only physical events “really” exist, but this is not sustainable.
+Logical positivism has failed every discipline that tried it.
+Behaviorism tried to reduce psychology to physical acts until Chomsky showed it failed for language, and applying positivism to computing would ignore the human and social levels behind socio-technical systems like Twitter.
+In some ways, physics is the last bastion of the idea that only the physical is real, but yet again, it is failing.

-The problem with positivism is that it tries to ignore the observer, when the evidence is that our reality is always an observer-observed interaction, so to ignore the observer is to ignore half of reality.
-In this view, the observer is fundamental to our reality and can be defined as the final destination of the information delivered in any physical event.
-Even physics requires an observer, as quantum collapse needs an observer and relativity demands an observer frame of reference.
-Attempts to “ban” the observer from science just don’t work because the observer is always part of our reality.
+Saying the physical is all there is ignores the observer but reality in a participative universe is an observer-observed interaction, so to ignore the observer is to ignore half of reality.
+The observer is fundamental because every science needs it, even physics as an observer triggers quantum collapse and relativity needs an observer frame of reference.
+Attempts to “ban” the observer from science don’t work because the observer is inherent to our reality.